wheelodex/headerparser/docs/scanner.rst

    A regex (as a `str` or compiled regex object) defining the name-value separator.
 When the regex matches a line, everything before the matched substring becomes the field name, and everything after becomes the first line of the field value.
+Note that the regex must match any surrounding whitespace in order for it to be trimmed from the key & value.

 ``skip_leading_newlines=False``
    If `True`, blank lines at the beginning of the input will be discarded.
+If `False`, a blank line at the beginning of the input marks the end of an empty header section and the beginning of the message body.

 .. versionadded:: 0.3.0
     ``separator_regex``, ``skip_leading_newlines``